smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Java Suite Versions/Updating to v5.0/index.md

 ```

 ## New DebugTool methods
-There is a new way of logging infromation in debug mode.
-Before for example we would use Log.e to log errors, now we use the DebugTool.logError.
+There is a new way of logging information in debug mode.
+Before for example, we would use Log.e to log errors, now we use the DebugTool.logError.

 `Log.i` to `DebugTool.logInfo`
 `Log.w` to `DebugTool.logWarnin`